ZNguyenLe/NguyensBookStore/NguyensBookStore/ReadMe.txt

 - updated and modified the Upsert.cshtml file with the @model statement
 - had a visual issue where the bottom border box closed at the wrong spot
 - updated the upsert.cshtml
-- added another @ssection scripts in upsert.cshtml
+- added another @section scripts in upsert.cshtml
 - added more code to the category.js file
+- there was an issue with my delete button and could not function, the btn-danger wasnt showing
+- solve the issue where spacing mattered. the delete button works now.
+- completed the edit/add category/delete sections

+- started assignment 2 part 3
 -